Selected MBA Projects

-Tamanna Gupta and I worked together under Prof Rahul Nilkantan to estimate technical efficiency through DEA technique of major Indian technical and management institutes.
-Finally, we suggested policy changes that would be best from economics point of view.
+Tamanna Gupta and I worked together under Prof Rahul Nilkantan to estimate technical efficiency through the DEA technique of major Indian technical and management institutes.
+Finally, we suggested policy changes that would be best from an economic point of view.

 Causal Relationship between Economically Conservative and Politically Conservative (Individual Term Project, Research Methodology)

-I worked under Prof Ajit Phadnis to find causal relationship between people who are economically conservative and politically conservative from World Values Survey Data using R as statistical tool for analysis.
+I worked under Prof Ajit Phadnis to find a causal relationship between people who are economically conservative and politically conservative from World Values Survey Data using R as a statistical tool for analysis.

 The extent of responsibility of the Indian Government towards Illegal Immigrants in India (Group Term Project, Philosophy III)

 We worked under the guidance of Prof Biswanath Swain to analyse the issue of illegal immigration from various sound ethical perspectives.